cdsittampalam/documentation/docs/Partner API.md

 The response returned from the request indicates that the message is successful.

 A trusted party that is a user must have been added to the Qredo Network through the Qredo Desktop app.
-When adding the trusted party using the below request, they receive an approval request on the Qredo Mobile app.
+When adding the trusted party using the below request, they receive an approval request on the Qredo Signing app.
 Once approved, you will be able to find the trusted party when running a Returns All trusted parties for a company request.

 You first enter **9827feec-4eae-4e80-bda3-daa7c3b97ad1** for John Doe Group in Swagger and the following request: